 In 2012, he served as Chair of the 25,000-member Tort Trial and Insurance Practice Section of the American Bar Association.
 In 2013, he was elected to the Executive Committee of the Union Internationale des Avocats headquartered in Paris, France.
 He joined former Governor Christine Gregoire in September 2010 and Governor Jay Inslee in November 2013 on their trade missions to China.
 In 2014, Mr. Aliment served as editor and co-author of an eBook, “Invest Washington,” that has been translated into Chinese.

-Mr. Aliment has repeatedly been recognized as an outstanding Pacific Northwest lawyer, including: Super Lawyers for Business Litigation, many years - present; Best Lawyers in America for Commercial Litigation, 2013 – present; and Who’s Who of International Business Lawyers, 2011 – present.
+Mr. Aliment has repeatedly been recognized as an outstanding Pacific Northwest lawyer, including: Best Lawyers in America, 2013 – present; and Who’s Who of International Business Lawyers, 2011 – present.
 In 2012, he was named recipient of the University of Puget Sound’s Distinguished Alumni Professional Achievement Award.
 Mr. Aliment’s Martindale-Hubbell rating is “AV Preeminent.”